gyuho/goraph/README.md

 </ul>

-- Graph: Data Structure with Nodes and Edges
+- *Graph*: Data Structure with Nodes and Edges

 - There are various ways to connect nodes
 	- Doubly Connected Directed Graph (Undirected Graph)
 	- Singly Connected Directed Graph.

-- Path: sequence of vertices connected by edges
+- *Path*: sequence of vertices connected by edges

 - Simple Path: path with NO repeated vertices

-- Cycle: path with at least one edge whose first and last vertices are the same
+- *Cycle*: path with at least one edge whose first and last vertices are the same

-- Simple Cycle: cycle with NO repeated edges or vertices
+- *Simple Cycle*: cycle with NO repeated edges or vertices

 - Length of path, cycle: its number of edges

-- Connectivity: Graph is connected if there is a path from every vertex to every other vertex
+- *Connectivity*: Graph is connected if there is a path from every vertex to every other vertex

-- Acyclic Graph: graph with NO cycles
+- *Acyclic Graph*: graph with NO cycles

-- Acyclic Connected Graph: Tree is an Acyclic Connected Graph
+- *Acyclic Connected Graph*: Tree is an Acyclic Connected Graph

-- Forest: Disjoint Set of Trees (have no vertices in common)
+- *Forest*: Disjoint Set of Trees (have no vertices in common)

 - Spanning Tree of a Connected Graph
 	-	subgraph that contains all of that graph’s vertices subgraph that is a single tree